Kartmaan/fire-simulation/README.md

 ### Simplification and Limitations
 It's important to note that this simulation employs several simplifications for computational efficiency and to focus on the core mechanisms of fire propagation.
 Key simplifications include:
 - **2D Grid:** The simulation is currently 2-dimensional, neglecting vertical fire spread and 3D effects.
-- **Simplified Heat Transfer:** Only heat conduction is currently implemented.
-Convection and radiation, which are significant in real fires, are not yet included.

 - **Homogeneous Cells:** Cells are treated as homogeneous units with uniform material properties and temperature.

 - **Simplified Combustion Model:** The combustion model is a simplified representation of complex chemical processes, using a constant burn rate and heat of combustion.

 - **Empirical Parameters:** Parameters were defined empirically to compensate for certain drawbacks associated with the simplifications made to the simulation.
-MAX_TEMP, for example, is used to prevent combustion from getting out of control:
+MAX_TEMP, for example, is used to prevent combustion from getting out of control.

-  - In a limited, confined grid, cells located at the edges and corners have fewer “neighbors” to which to dissipate heat by conduction.
+> **Temperature limit**: In a limited, confined grid, cells located at the edges and corners have fewer “neighbors” to which to dissipate heat by conduction.
 In other words, they are less well “cooled” by conduction to the outside of the burning zone.
-  - In an infinite or very large grid, every cell (except those at the very edge of a very large fire) is surrounded by neighbors, and heat can spread outwards more easily, diluting the heat build-up in the center of the fire.
+In an infinite or very large grid, every cell is surrounded by neighbors, and heat can spread outwards more easily.
+The containment of the grid therefore reduces the cooling potential, and heat generated by combustion tends to accumulate more in a confined space.
-  - Grid confinement therefore limits the relative “cooling surfaces” in relation to the volume of the burning zone.
-  - Heat generated by combustion tends to accumulate more in a confined space.
 If the heat cannot escape efficiently to the outside, the overall temperature of the grate (or burning zone) will tend to rise more rapidly and potentially excessively.
-  - It's a bit like an oven: a confined space with a heat source will see its temperature rise higher than an open space with the same heat source, because heat loss to the outside is limited.
-  - The current simulation only considers conduction as the heat transfer mechanism between cells.
-It does not explicitly model heat loss to the environment outside the grid.
-  - In reality, a fire loses heat to the environment through several important mechanisms that are not implemented in this model
-  - The current simulation only considers conduction as the heat transfer mechanism between cells.
-It does not explicitly model heat loss to the environment outside the grid.
-  - In reality, a fire loses heat to the environment via several important mechanisms that are not implemented in this model, such as thermal radiation to the atmosphere or convection to the ambient air.
-  - In the absence of these heat loss mechanisms, the heat generated by combustion is even more likely to accumulate in the grid, exacerbating thermal runaway and necessitating the use of a MAX_TEMP to artificially limit the temperature.
+The current simulation only considers conduction as the heat transfer mechanism between cells, in reality, a fire loses heat to the environment via several important mechanisms that are not implemented in this model, such as thermal radiation to the atmosphere or convection to the ambient air.
+In the absence of these heat loss mechanisms, the heat generated by combustion is even more likely to accumulate in the grid, exacerbating thermal runaway and necessitating the use of a MAX_TEMP to artificially limit the temperature.